-- 1. Critique theories of language, culture, gender, racial, and social development and review the multiple impacts of these on young children's social identity. - 2.
-Critically assess teaching practices for inclusive, linguistic, and cultural relevance in order to promote optimum learning and development in education settings. - 3.
-Compare and contrast diverse cultural values and child-rearing practices, taking into account knowledge of one's personal culture and practices. - 4.
-Evaluate the impact of personal experiences and social identity on teaching effectiveness. https://portal.santarosa.edu/SRWeb/SR_CourseOutlines.aspx?mode=1&CVID=37157&Semest er=20175 Course Format Students will use the Canvas course web site for all course work.
+1. Critique theories of language, culture, gender, racial, and social development and review the multiple impacts of these on young children's social identity.
+2. Critically assess teaching practices for inclusive, linguistic, and cultural relevance in order to promote optimum learning and development in education settings.
+3. Compare and contrast diverse cultural values and child-rearing practices, taking into account knowledge of one's personal culture and practices.
+4. Evaluate the impact of personal experiences and social identity on teaching effectiveness. https://portal.santarosa.edu/srweb/SR_CourseOutlines.aspx?CVID=37157&Semester=20175 Course Format Students will use the Canvas course website for all course work.
 Child 68 is an interactive online course which requires students to work through the course content via a combination of textbook readings, online "lectures" in the form of written presentations, external web page readings and activities, online discussions, videos, and written assignments.
+If this is your first online course I recommend:

 If you have not taken an online course before, or are unfamiliar with the CANVAS format, the Course Intro section (module) on the class website will help you understand the structure and requirements of online learning.
-This course is divided into weekly sections, each covering a specific topic area of the course outline.
+How I set up the assignments This course is divided into weekly sections or modules, each covering a specific topic area of the course outline.
+I only open one week up at a time, so students are unable to work ahead.
 I expect that each student will participate regularly (more than one visit to the course site) each week in order to be active in our online discussions.
-There are various formats for assignments in this course.
+The "Weeks" are opened up on Tuesday morning at 12:01am, and typically close on Monday evening at 11:59pm.
+With the exception of the first week of class when the course opens up on Monday January 13th, 2020, There are various formats for assignments in this course.
 Written papers are required every week or two weeks.
 Additional participation assignments are embedded in the material for each weekly section, and include "Discussions" and a "Group Assignment".
 Each type of assignment has its own icon on the Canvas page, and these will become familiar to you as you move through the course.
-Instructor Contact Linda Maloney Email: Imaloney@santarosa.edu Office Hours: by arrangement, online, by phone or in person I respond to emails within 24 hours, except on weekends and holidays.

-Course Web Site Students will use the Canvas course web site for assignment instructions, submitting assignments, viewing classmate's work, sharing resources, and viewing grades.
-Textbooks-Required Reading 1.Teaching and Learning in a Diverse World: Multicultural Education for Young Children (4th edition) by Patricia Ramsey (ISBN #9780807756256) (This textbook is on reserve at the SRJC Library, Barcode LL1099.3.R36 2015) 2.Diversity in Early Care and Education (5th edition) by Janet Gonzalez-Mena (ISBN #0073525863) In addition to the texts students are required to read articles and web pages that appear as part of the online course content; optional readings will be specified.
+Instructor Contact Linda Maloney Email: Imaloney@santarosa.edu Phone: 707-527-4530 Office Hours: by arrangement, I respond to emails within 24 hours, except on weekends and holidays.
+Course WebSite Students will use the Canvas course website for assignment instructions, submitting assignments, viewing classmate's work, sharing resources, and viewing grades.
+Textbooks-Required Reading 1.Teaching and Learning in a Diverse World: Multicultural Education for Young Children (4th edition) by Patricia Ramsey (ISBN #9780807756256) (This textbook is on reserve at the SRJC Library, Barcode LL1099.3.R36 2015) 2.Diversity in Early Care and Education (5th edition) by Janet Gonzalez-Mena (ISBN #0073525863) Additional reading other than the textbooks In addition to the texts students are required to read articles and web pages that appear as part of the online course content; optional readings will be specified.
 You can locate and order textbooks online via the SRJC Bookstore.
 Note that if you want to pick your books up in Petaluma, you need to order them from the Petaluma Bookstore website.
 Required Software You will need the following software for this course.